docker-mailserver/docker-mailserver/CONTRIBUTING.md

 ##### functions

 It's always nice to see the use of functions.
 Not only as it's more C-style, but it also provides a clear structure.
 If scripts are small, this is unnecessary, but if they become larger, please consider using functions.
 When doing so, provide `function _main()`.
-When using function, they are **always** at the top of the script!
+When using functions, they are **always** at the top of the script!

 ``` BASH
 function _<name_underscored_and_lowercase>()